 Amazon’s Relational Database Service (RDS) lets you use a number of databases without having to administer them yourself.
-The Honeycomb RDS connector gives our MySQL connector access to the same data as if you were running MySQL on your own server.
+The Honeycomb RDS connector gives you access to the same data as if you were running MySQL on your own server.

 The Honeycomb RDS connector surfaces attributes like:

 Honeycomb allows you to calculate metrics and statistics on the fly while retaining the full-resolution log lines (and the original MySQL query that started it all).

 Once you’ve got data flowing, be sure to take a look at our starter queries; our entry points provide our recommendations for comparing lock retention by normalized query, scan efficiency by collection, or read vs. write distribution by host.

-Note: This document is for folks running MySQL on RDS.
-You do not need to run the following commands from your RDS host; instead, run them from any Linux host with the appropriate AWS credentials to access the RDS API.
+Note: Run the following commands from any Linux host with the appropriate AWS credentials to access the RDS API.

 Before running the RDS connector, configure MySQL running on RDS to output the slow query log to a file.
 Refer to Amazon’s documentation on setting Parameter Groups to get started, and find more detail about the configuration options below in the MySQL docs for the slow query log.

 Set the following options in the Parameter Group:

 If you switch to a new Parameter Group when you make these changes, make sure you restart the database.

 Once you’ve made these changes, verify you are getting RDS logs via the RDS Console

 rdslogs will stream the MySQL slow query log from RDS or download older log files.